SD-WAN Business Benefits: Cost Savings, Security and More!

 If, for example, a restaurant in a mall knows there is an increase in foot traffic (passersby and visitors) at a specific time, it can reasonably surmise that there are people lingering in the vicinity of the shop at that said time.
 Knowing this, a restaurant could offer special deals or open the store earlier to those around the area through an advertisement on the window in order to capture this otherwise unreached foot traffic.

 For those who have chosen to connect to the free Wi-Fi (connected visitors), data can be broken down further to investigate who is actually patronising the restaurant (engagement).
-Using Meraki's analytics tools, the restaurant would be able to determine if they are first-time, occasional, or returning visitors, as well as how long returning visitors engage every time they do so (dwell time).
-Combining this with point-of-sale, inventory, and customer behaviour data, the restaurant would be able to reasonably determine a composite profile of that connected visitor.
+Using Meraki's analytics tools, the restaurant could determine if they are first-time, occasional, or returning visitors, as well as how long returning visitors engage every time they do so (dwell time).
+Combining this with point-of-sale, inventory, and customer behaviour data, the restaurant would be able to determine a composite profile of that connected visitor reasonably.
 Such actionable insights could help understand customers' buying patterns and determine who are the restaurant's loyal customers so that they can be rewarded through other means.

 For example, if a customer comes in every day of the working week at 8 a.m., buys a cup of coffee and stays for 15 minutes, the restaurant could offer a special breakfast set (coffee and food) to that customer for a small additional sum.
 If this same customer accepts the offer three times in that week, the restaurant could offer a 50% discount for breakfast during the weekend.
 Such insights would be a boon for any enterprise, especially those in the retail and hospitality sectors because it opens up new revenue and loyalty possibilities for them.